CS340-21/oss/hchannin.md

 Instance 1246: This repository doesn't seem to be accepting contributions -- there is no documentation, there have only been two contributors, and the project is inactive.

 Instance 41: This repository doesn't seem to be accepting contributions given by the fact that a) there is no documentation, b) there is only one contributor, and c) it is a school final project and as such should likely be limited by its group members.

+Sprint 3:

+Instance 1246: This repository's pngpread.c file is clearly missing the additions provided with the referenced commit and, therefore, is still suffering from the same vulnerability.
+A similar thing could be said about the pngrutil.c file, where certainly the locations of the code changes isn't shared.
+It follows that the vulnerabilities still existed and the files should be updated.

+Instance 41: This repository's pngpread.c file is clearly missing the additions provided with the referenced commit and, therefore, is still suffering from the same vulnerability.
+A similar thing could be said about the pngrutil.c file.
+It follows that the vulnerabilities still existed and the files should be updated.